qfl1ck32/x-ui/DOCUMENTATION.md

-This bundle is a set of tools to allow you to quickly bootstrap your frontend.
-Using the X-way.
+This bundle is a set of tools allowing you to do beautiful frontends.
+Using the X-Framework.

 ## Install